-Rhodiola Rosea and Ashwaghanda are two common adaptogens which help to reduce stress, improve mood, and improve overall cognition functions.
+Rhodiola Rosea and Ashwagandha are two common adaptogens which help to reduce stress, improve mood, and improve overall cognition functions.

 Many people cannot wake up without their cup/s of coffee.
 Caffeine gives you energy and alertness.
-The Bulletproof coffee craze isn’t going away any time soon so feel free to add some grass fed butter and Brain Octaine to your coffee too.
+The Bulletproof coffee craze isn’t going away any time soon so feel free to add some grass-fed butter and Brain Octane to your coffee too.

 Coenzyme Q10 (CoQ10) is used by every single cell in the body, and fuels the mitochondria into converting fat into energy.
 CoQ10 supplementation may help to reduce inflammation, protect the health of your brain cells, and boost energy, cognition, and memory.

 Gamma-Aminobutyric Acid (GABA) helps to calm your central nervous system and promote relaxation.
 It may be helpful for those with depression, anxiety, and insomnia.

 Ginkgo Biloba helps to improve mental function, memory, and easing anxiety.
 It’s often used in patients with dementia or Alzheimer’s disease.